Docker on Ubuntu and RHEL on-premises

 Integrating with secure transfer protocols (FTPS and Syslog – TLS) often requires additional settings or your firewall/proxy.

 f.
 Repeat this process for each firewall and proxy whose logs can be used to detect traffic on your network.
+It's recommended to set up a dedicated data source per network device to enable you to:

 Go to the Log collectors tab at the top.